 The weekly monitors currently include an estimate of excess deaths, comparing actual deaths to those that would have been expected if mortality rates had been the same as in the corresponding week of 2019.
-We propose:
+We propose not to include any measure of expected or excess deaths in the weekly monitors after this one.